Particular/Workshop/README.md

 ### Run the Particular Platform Installer

 To ensure MSMQ and the DTC are correctly installed, please run the [Particular Platform Installer](https://particular.net/start-platform-download).

+NOTE: If you are using Microsoft Edge see [How do I download Platform Installer with Microsoft Edge](#how-do-i-download-platform-installer-with-microsoft-edge)

 In the installation screen, select a minimum of:

 * "Configure MSDTC for NServiceBus"
 * "Configure Microsoft Message Queuing"

 All other components are optional.

+### My Multi Word Header
 ### Set up the databases

 #### When using LocalDB